isbg/isbg/README.md

 folder for messages it hasn't seen before, and for each one, downloads the message and feeds it to SpamAssassin.
 If SpamAssassin says the message is spam, then the SpamAssassin report is uploaded into your spam folder.
-Unless you specify the --noreport option, in which case the message is copied from your Inbox to the Spam folder (the copy happens
-   on the IMAP server itself so this option is good if you are on a low bandwidth connection).
+Unless you specify the `--noreport` option, in which case the message is copied from your Inbox to the Spam folder (the copy happens on the IMAP server itself so this option is good if you are on a low bandwidth connection).

 # Multiple accounts<a name="Multiple-accounts"></a>

-By default isbg saves the list of seen IMAP message unique ids in a file in your home directory.
-It is named .isbg-trackXXXX where XXXX is a 16 byte identifier based on the IMAP host, username and port number.
+By default isbg saves the list of seen IMAP message unique IDs in a file in your home directory.
+It is named `.isbg-trackXXXX` where XXXX is a 16 byte identifier based on the IMAP host, username and port number.
-Consequently you can just run isbg against different servers/accounts and it will automatically keep the tracked uids seperate.
-You can override the filename with --trackfile.
+Consequently you can just run isbg against different servers/accounts and it will automatically keep the tracked UIDs seperate.
+You can override the filename with `--trackfile`.

 # Saving your password<a name="Saving-your-password"></a>

-If you don't want isbg to prompt you for your password each time, you can specify the --savepw option.
+If you don't want isbg to prompt you for your password each time, you can specify the `--savepw` option.
 This will save the password in a file in your home directory.
-The file is named .isbg-XXXX where XXXX is a 16 byte identifier based on the IMAP host, username and port number (the same as for the multiple accounts description above).
-You can override the filename with --passwordfilename
+The file is named `.isbg-XXXX` where XXXX is a 16 byte identifier based on the IMAP host, username and port number (the same as for the multiple accounts description above).
+You can override the filename with `--passwordfilename`.

 The password is obfuscated, so anyone just looking at the contents won't be able to see what it is.
 However, if they study the code to isbg